 One of the quickest finance tips is to pick up the phone; a quick phone call could save you lots of money.

 “Send a message to customer support about things you’re currently paying for and see if they’ll give a discount for your continued loyalty.
-This could result in benefits like a lower rate on credit cards or a lower cable/internet bill,” says Steven Fox, founder of Next Gen Financial Planning.
+This could result in benefits like a lower rate on credit cards or a lower cable/internet bill,” said Steven Fox, founder of Next Gen Financial Planning.

 Your credit report can help determine your credit score, so you want to make sure there are no errors.
 Spend some time checking your credit report to start the new year fresh.

 You can also check out AnnualCreditReport.com to get free credit reports from all three credit bureaus.
+During the COVID-19 pandemic, consumers could access their reports free of charge as often as weekly.

 For the same reasons as above, you should check your credit score regularly.
 Your credit score is a numeric representation of your credit that informs lenders about what kind of borrower you are.

-Could downloading your bank’s app make you more mindful of your spending?
+Could downloading your bank’s mobile app make you more mindful of your spending?
 It worked for Sarah Li Cain, blogger at High Fiving Dollars.

 Strive to spend just one minute a day checking your account balances and transactions.
 You’ll be proactive against any fraud and check in on your spending.